Top Attractions at the Granada Alhambra Palace

 How to get to the Alhambra

-There are several options to get to the Alhambra in Granada.
+There are several options for getting to the Alhambra in Granada.

 - Bus: there are several urban bus lines such as the C30, the C32 and the C35.